AssemblyScript/assemblyscript/lib/rtrace/README.md

 }
 ```

-Note that references retained in globals which are not cleared before execution concludes appear as leaks, including their inner members.
+Note that references in globals which are not cleared before collection is performed appear as leaks, including their inner members.
 A TypedArray would leak itself and its backing ArrayBuffer in this case for example.
 This is perfectly normal and clearing all globals avoids this.